telefonicaid/iotagent-node-lib/doc/api.md

 #### HTTP

 In order confirm the command execution, the device must make a POST request to the IoT Agent with the result of the command as payload, no matter if it is a push or a poll command.
-The request must be made to the following resource:
+Following with the IoTAgent JSON case, the request must be made to the `/iot/json/commands`, this way:

 ```
 POST /iot/json/commands?k=<apikey>&i=<deviceId>